 The heavy hitters were the Troy Lee Designs A1 Reflex, Sweet Bushwhacker MIPS and the POC Trabec Race MIPS, each scoring five points.
 At 331 grams, the Troy Lee Designs was the second heaviest helmet.
 With thick webbing, extensive surface space, a sturdy plastic retention strap and generous padding, it is not a helmet for the weight-conscious cyclist.
 The POC , with its generous head coverage, sturdy straps and MIPS liner weighed in at 327 grams.
 But the heaviest of them all was the Sweet, which tipped the scales at 365 grams.
 Though despite this weight, it felt surprisingly light on our tester’s head.

-Our tester focused entirely on the helmet’s comfort and fit, and all the elements that contribute to comfort and fit, such as ventilation and weight.
+Our tester focused entirely on the helmet’s day-to-day ease of use, logistics and all the elements that contribute to comfort and fit, such as ventilation and weight.
 Features were also considered, such as the helmet’s capacity to protect the cyclist’s head upon impact.
 Our tester did not test a helmet’s impact protection.
 The helmets were tested while riding on asphalt, gravel, and singletrack in and around Minnesota on days with temperatures ranging from the low 40 to the mid-70s and on distances that ranged from 6 miles to 56 miles.